 After she left school, Bhoomi started to grow her hair and nails and wear makeup.
 The changes “made me feel more like myself” she said.
 She decided to undergo treatments and take hormones.
 Soon her parents and relatives excluded her from family gatherings and finally she was asked to move out of the house.
 But no one offered her a place to live.

 Today Bhoomi has come a long way.
-She is a sexual and reproductive health and rights advocate trying to change societal attitudes about those issues.
-More than anything though, she is being true to herself and doesn’t have to feel like she is living a lie.
+She is a sexual and reproductive health and rights advocate trying to change societal attitudes about these issues.
+More than anything though, she is being true to herself.
 Her passion, is to be a model and an actress (this is on the verge of coming true!)
 One day she will have a sex confirmation surgery- she wants to fall in love, get married and be a mother and she wants to be happy (if that’s not too much to ask for).